 Make sure the shadowband is properly aligned with the sun.
 If it is not positioned correctly, overexposure to direct sunlight can permanently damage the CCD in the imager.
 White lines on an image indicate that the CCD is being overdriven and the shadowband needs to be realigned.
 See alignment notes below.

 Clean mirror or imager lens if visibly dirty (in this environment, they very rarely need to be cleaned) using soft, clean, lint-free cloth and nonabrasive glass cleaner (like Windex).

+On heavy rime days, the mirror will often get covered and the image processing system will interpret the rime stuck on the mirror as cloud cover.
+Clear off as soon as possible by lightly sweeping the paintbrush over the mirror, being careful not to scratch the mirror.

+On warm but also heavy rime days, the rime can get stuck onto the mirror.
+If this is the case, then use ethanol or alcohol solution to help remove the rime.

 To inspect current image